openplans/openblock-old/docs/main/scraper_tutorial.rst

 * This schema doesn't require any custom attributes, so we don't show that.
 It's trivial though, just assign a dictionary to item.attributes.

+Also notice the ``-q`` or ``--quiet`` command-line option that silences all non-error output.
+This is an OpenBlock scraper convention intended to allow running scrapers under :ref:`cron` without sending yourself tons of useless email messages.

 .. _scraping_listdetail: